It should just work.

 So I set up a simple before and after speed test using Ookla Speed Test on my PC.
 My connection goes through an ASUS RT-N66U Dark Knight router, which is a bit older of a router now, but it’s still more than enough for my current needs.

-To give you an idea of how I ran the test, here’s some important notes:
+To give you an idea of how I ran the test, here are some important notes:

 - My PC has a wired Ethernet connection to maximize the speed.